waybuu/hello-world/README.md

 # hello-world
-My first respoitory on GitHub to start learning a put some things
+My first respoitory on GitHub to start learning and to put some stuff in!